 Capacity Inquiry Project

-Involving all Network Members, FNPN’s Capacity Inquiry Project seeks to support further cohort leadership to engage in and develop Indigenous -led Indigenous research in ELCC.
-In alignment with the First Nations ELCC framework, this Network initiative involves documentation—and developing appropriate documentation for—productively articulating Network Members’ experiences as early childhood leaders and FNPN pilot members, in working together as well as with, and within, communities and community networks.
+Involving all Network Members in different capacities, FNPN’s Capacity Inquiry Project seeks to support further cohort leadership to engage in and develop Indigenous -led research in ELCC.
+In alignment with the First Nations ELCC framework, this Network initiative involves documentation—and developing appropriate documentation for—productively articulating Network Members’ experiences as early childhood leaders and FNPN members, in working together as well as with, and within, communities and community networks.
 Through this work of inquiry, collaboration and documentation, the CIP will create, inform, share and assert possible ways to strengthen and expand capacity in Indigenous ELCC, within and beyond the FNPN.

 Weaving Healing: Honouring our Elders and their Stories